rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-09-async-closures-call-for-testing.md

 });
 ```

-And on the callee side, users should write async fn trait bounds instead of writing "regular" fn trait bounds that return futures:
+And on the callee side, write async fn trait bounds instead of writing "regular" fn trait bounds that return futures:

 ```rust
 // Instead of writing: